 PARTNER WITH TGH IN BOSTON & GREATER BOSTON

 TGH’s mission is to empower communities to access and use digital tools to overcome barriers and advance their lives.
 We partner with schools, non-profits, and community organizations to address the three components of the digital divide: fundamental computer and internet skills training, affordable hardware, and access to reliable, low cost internet.
-Together TGH and its partner sites trained 5,500 learners in 2019.
+Together TGH and its partner sites have trained thousands of learners in the Greater Boston area.

 STEPS TO BECOMING A TGH PARTNER SITE

 This meeting (either by phone or video) will be an opportunity for TGH to learn more about your organization, for you to learn more about TGH, and for us to discuss what a potential partnership might look like.
-Initial meetings must include a member of your leadership team (Executive Director, Site Director and/or Head of School).
-Please complete this New Partnership Inquiry form to set up a conversation.
+Initial meetings must include the head of your school or organization (Executive Director, Site Director and/or Head of School).

 Once we’ve mutually agreed to move forward with the partnership, TGH will email you an application to become a new partner site.
-This application must be completed by a member of your leadership team (Executive Director, Site Director and/or Head of School).
+This application must be completed by the head of your school or organization (Executive Director, Site Director and/or Head of School).
 Completing an application does not guarantee approval.

-3. Identify an employee to serve as the TGH Program Supervisor at your site.
+4. Identify one employee to serve as the TGH Program Supervisor at your site.

 The TGH Program Supervisor must be an employee of your site.
 This person will serve as TGH's main contact and responsible for: